DGV98/DARCH/README.md

 - Figure out how to disable cursor, without disabling scrolling or touchpad features.

 ## Install Waybar
+- This is in conjunction with ewww, or another widget app

-## Install Rofi
+## Install Walker
-- Haven't really decided on this, I will need to revisit this
+- I'm not sure about this, but it seems like there are a lot of options with customizing this one.

 ## Install <browser>
 - Currently, I have firefox, but I am exploring other browsers